carlybeefbarley/mgb/code/README.md

 The file client/startup.js wires this to Meteor.startup

-## /node_modules/ - tools stuff

-This folder is for the node modules installed by npm.
-This is actually just for tool support, and contains just the following for now:

-* eslint - installed as part of the developer toolchain for use with WebStotm to help find errors in the soure code.

-## /packages/ - non-Meteor-managed dependencies

-This folder contains some more tool stuff.

-[TODO:dgolds] Look into this some more.
-May be unnecessary?

-## /private/ - ??? idk what

-[TODO:dgolds] Look into this some more.
-May be unnecessary?
-It's something to do with emails?

-## /public/ - just the favicon for now

-[TODO:dgolds] Look into this some more.
-May be unnecessary?
-It's something to do with emails?

 ## /server/ - the meat of the Server code for this Meteor app

 'server' is a magic folder name for Meteor and indicates that the code in here is for the server only, not for the client (browser).